billiford/http-moq/README.md

 # http-moq

-Interfacing all the things is [bad practice](https://about.sourcegraph.com/go/idiomatic-go/#Interface-All-The-Things), and yet we have several packages that are dedicated to allowing you to create and mock interfaces in Go (including [counterfeiter](https://github.com/maxbrunsfeld/counterfeiter), which is used in this package).
+*Interfacing All The Things* is [bad practice](https://about.sourcegraph.com/go/idiomatic-go/#Interface-All-The-Things), and yet we have several packages that are dedicated to allowing you to create and mock interfaces in Go (including [counterfeiter](https://github.com/maxbrunsfeld/counterfeiter), which is used in this package).
 This is often used where it shouldn't be - mocking your HTTP client wrappers with something like the following: